Hachem-H/Iridis/docs/C Interop.md

     }

     SomeFile.PrintPersonData(hachem)
-    SomeFile.SomeObscureFunction()
+   SomeObscureFunction()
 }
 ```

 Notice how I had to call the `SomeObscureFunction` from an extern?
-The same way you would do per translation unit in C._Just noting that i placed in a module so it would be considered the same-ish library_.

-We compile this the same exact way.
+The same way you would do per translation unit in C. We compile this the same exact way.

 ### Calling Iridis from C